Skip to content

 As a parent, keeping your children safe and healthy is your number one priority.
 Each year Renfrew County and District Health Unit (RCDHU) assesses the immunization record of every student attending a school in Renfrew County and District.
 RCDHU is required by law, to ensure that all students attending school between the ages of 4 to 17 are immunized according to Ontario’s immunization schedule.

-As required by the Immunization of School Pupils Act, 1990 and the Child Care and Early Years Act, 2014, families need to report immunization records to their local public health unit.
+As required by the Immunization of School Pupils Act, 1990, families need to report immunization records to their local public health unit.

 Under the Immunization of School Pupils Act, students need to have proof of immunization against the following: